cord/grav-learn/pages/09.grav-admin/09.plugins/docs.md

 ![Grav Admin Plugins](plugins.png)

-The **Plugins** in the admin is a powerful text editor and page manager that enables you to create your page's content (including media files), its publishing and taxonomy options, settings, overrides, and theme-specific options.
+The **Plugins** area of the admin is where you can go to manage your plugins, add new ones, remove existing ones, and quickly access links to documentation and other information.

-It's essentially a one-stop-shop for managing a specific page.

-In this page, we will go over the features and functionality found in the **Advanced** tab of the **Plugins**.
+In this page, we will explore this area of the admin in detail, including how to active and deactivate installed plugins, and add new ones with ease.

->>>>> You might notice the check boxes to the left of some of the options in this area of the admin.
-These boxes indicate that you would like to override the default values for this page.
-Leaving them unchecked reverts to blank or default states.

 ## Controls